Optimizing Initial Comfort and Achieving Successful Adaptation to Corneal GP Lenses: Edward S. Bennett, OD, MSEd, FAAO, FSLS

 - Consistent Edge Design.
 A rolled tapered smooth edge is very important for initial comfort.
-Fortunate with the current manufacturing methods, defective edges is a rare problem.
+Fortunately with current manufacturing methods, defective edges are a rare problem.

 - Use of Lenticulation When Indicated.
 The use of a plus lenticular on all high minus power (often ≥ -5D) and a minus lenticular on all low minus power (≤ -1,50D) and all plus power designs is important to optimize centration and, therefore, initial comfort.

-Avoid terms such as “discomfort” and “pain”.
-Substitute terms such as “lens awareness” and “lid sensation” when describing GP lenses.
+Avoid terms such as “discomfort” and “pain.”
+Substitute terms such as “lens awareness” and “lid sensation” when describing corneal GP lenses.

-Whenever possible, the first lenses that are fit to new GP wearing patients are – via empirical or inventory fitting – is in their prescription.
+Whenever possible, the first lenses that are fit to new GP wearing patients are – via empirical or inventory fitting which provides optimal vision and comfort.

 The use of an ultra-thin design will often optimize comfort; a larger overall diameter, low-medium edge clearance and a lenticular (when indicated) may also optimize initial comfort.